-Now that we know we’re mostly putting milk in tea as opposed to any other dairy product, which works best?
+Now that we know we’re mostly putting milk in tea instead of any other dairy product, which works best?

-Considering how much milk can affect the taste of tea, its fat content is important as this is what gives that creamy taste.
+Considering how much milk can affect the taste of tea, its fat content is essential as this is what gives that creamy taste.

 Here’s our guide to the different types and the best milk for tea:

-- Non-fat won’t offer any milky taste to cut strong flavors and may just water down the tea
+- Non-fat won’t offer any milky taste to cut intense flavors and may just water down the tea

 - 2% gives the best balance of soft creaminess and subtlety